IdhantArora/chefGPT/README.md

 # chefGPT

+- Use your custom groq and huggingface api key

 # 🍳 Cooking Assistant Chatbot

 An AI-powered **Cooking Assistant** chatbot built using **LangChain**, **Groq Llama3-8b**, **Chroma**, and **Gradio**.